Chowna Mein: Achievements

 Chowna Mein received the Lachit Barphukan Award 2022 from Tai-Ahom in honour of his selfless achievements in furthering the welfare of society and preserving Tai culture.

 Honours

 Gauhati University conferred upon Chowna Mein an honorary Ph.D.
-(Honoris Causa) at its 32nd convocation on 25th April 2025.
-Recognized for his leadership, promotion of Tai‑Khamti culture, and contributions to religious harmony and social development.
+(Honoris Causa) at its 32nd convocation on 25 April 2025.
+Recognized for his leadership, his promotion of the Tai‑Khamti culture, and contributions to religious harmony and social development.

 Chowna Buku Chulu (Aryarakta) is a species of Begonia named in honour of Chowna Mein.
 The species name, meaning "Noble Red," was designated to acknowledge his contributions to promoting research, innovation, and sustainable development in the agriculture and horticulture sectors of Arunachal Pradesh.